Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: LyC Escape Fractions, and Radial Surface Brightness Profiles

-The uncertainty in the direct \fescrel\ calculations (in this particular case $\simeq$6.0$^{+5.2}_{-1.0}$\%) fully propagate the SNR-induced errors in the measured LyC and UVC fluxes (Col. 5, 6 and 12, 13 of Table~\ref{table:table2}) and the $\pm$1$\sigma$ errors on both the factor $\Big{\langle}{F_{\uvc}}/{F_{\!\lyc}}\Big{\rangle}_{\!\rm int}$ and the $\langle\mathcal{T}^{\!\lyc}_{\igm}\rangle$ values summarized in Table~\ref{table:table3}.
 We also include an estimate of the SED error from the 4--6 observed continuum data points that were used to fit each SED at its fixed known redshift, \ie\ the filters that sample the continuum emission of the galaxies longwards of \Lya\ up to WFC3/IR F125W, which are not affected by the IGM, even at high redshift.
-The main uncertainty in the SED fitting is therefore \emph{not} the $\chi^2$ values of fitted data, but the uncertainty in the applied internal extinction values \AV, which is unknown.
+The main uncertainty in the SED fitting is therefore \emph{not} the $\chi^2$ values of fitted data, but the uncertainty in the applied internal extinction values \AV\ to each SED, which is unknown.
 We therefore do not include a dust correction \emph{error} in our calculations. \citet{Calzetti2000} empirically derived the dust attenuation curves of nearby starburst galaxies and found a total to selective extinction value of $R_V\!=\!4.05\!\pm\!0.8$.
-Our SEDs were reddened with various dust-screen \AV\ values by $F_{\nu}^{\rm obs}(\lambda)\!=\!F_{\nu}^{\rm int}(\lambda)10^{-0.4A_{\lambda}}$, where: $A_{\lambda}\!=\!{k(\lambda)\AV}/{R_V}$.
+Our SEDs were reddened with various dust screen \AV\ values by $F_{\nu}^{\rm obs}(\lambda)\!=\!F_{\nu}^{\rm int}(\lambda)10^{-0.4A_{\lambda}}$, where: $A_{\lambda}\!=\!{k(\lambda)\AV}/{R_V}$.
 The attenuation for wavelengths shorter than 630\,\AA\ and longer than 2200\,\AA\ were extrapolated from the interpolated slope of the endpoints of the attenuation curves.
 The applied reddening does not include the uncertainty in the $R_V$ value.
-Estimating the reddening error in the flux of our sample galaxies would require a more extensive SED fitting analysis, which takes into account the equally probable \AV-values that fall within the measurement errors of the observed continuum data points.
-We instead assume a single \AV-value and vary the SED flux based on their observed continuum errors.
+Estimating the reddening error in the flux of our sample galaxies would require a more extensive SED fitting analysis, which takes into account the equally probable \AV\ values that fall within the measurement errors of the observed continuum data points.
+We instead assume a single \AV\ value and vary the SED flux based on their observed continuum errors.
 This error estimate is equivalent to applying a convolution to the intrinsic SED LyC flux with a Gaussian kernel (see \S\ref{sec:fescMC}), and so applying an additional dust correction error would only increase the size of this kernel.
 Since the uncertainties in our measurements are dominated by the variation of the IGM transmission of LyC at the various redshifts and sight-lines, we did not attempt to quantify this additional dust-correction error.
-Nevertheless, our calculated \fesc-values themselves (\S~\ref{sec:fescMC}) are not significantly affected by the \AV-uncertainty, though their quoted $\pm$1$\sigma$ ranges would increase somewhat.
+Nevertheless, our calculated \fesc\ values themselves (\S~\ref{sec:fescMC}) are not significantly affected by the \AV\ uncertainty, though their quoted $\pm$1$\sigma$ ranges would increase somewhat.
 Further details on the adopted \AV\ distributions are given in Appendix~\ref{sec:extinction}.